emer/emergent/erand/distsplot/README.md

 	Mean
 ```

-See [distplot](distplot) for a program to plot the histograms of these different distributions as you vary the parameters.
+The range of these distributions vary so you'll have to adjust the Range values as you try different distributions and parameters.